Enrolled Brooklyn College undergraduate and graduate students are entitled to free, unlimited visits to the Brooklyn College Health Clinic.

 There are modest fees for prescription medication, some immunizations, and off-site laboratory tests (see fee schedule).

-While efforts are made to keep the fee schedule current, costs listed below are subject to change without prior notice.
+While efforts are made to keep the fee schedule current, costs listed below are subject to change without notice.

-Visits With Health Care Providers
+Visits With Brooklyn College Health Clinic Provider

 Well-care, assessment and treatment of acute and chronic medical conditions, gynecology, family planning, psychiatric evaluation & treatment, social service support and referrals, health education — Free